security-notes/infobyte-faraday-wiki/Installation.md

 ##### ZSH

-Faraday needs [ZSH](http://www.zsh.org/) to connect to the server.
+Faraday needs [ZSH](http://www.zsh.org/) and curl to connect to the server.
 To install it run:

-`brew install zsh`
+`brew install zsh curl`

 ##### Going for it!